t2wain/WPFCore/src/WPFCore.Data.Report/README.md

-﻿## Configuration to display a DataView
+﻿## Display Configuration of a DataView

+The objective of the library is to allow the configuration of a DataView to be serialized / deserialized.